Indra333/earthscape/app/README.md

 You can optionally [install Ollama](https://github.com/ollama/ollama#macos) for local models.

+NOTE:
-NOTE: The hosted site at [chatbotui.com](https://www.chatbotui.com) seems to only work with a ChatGPT key.
+The hosted site at [chatbotui.com](https://www.chatbotui.com) seems to require a ChatGPT key.

 ## Run update